-One of the first posts in the area, Fort Goodwin, Arizona was established in June 1864 by California Volunteers to provide protection for settlers in the Gila Valley.
+One of the first posts in the area, Fort Goodwin, Arizona, was established in June 1864 by California Volunteers to protect settlers in the Gila Valley.
 Located near a beautiful spring about two miles south of the Gila River, the post was named for John N. Goodwin, the first Territorial Governor of Arizona.

 Another problem that plagued Fort Goodwin was malaria-carrying mosquitoes that swarmed from a spring about 500 yards south of the post.
-Though the spring produced good water, it, unfortunately, ran through a stagnant swampy area before it reached the post.
+Unfortunately, though the spring produced good water, it ran through a stagnant swampy area before it reached the post.
 Finally, sickness and disease became so prevalent that the post was abandoned in March 1871.
-During the 1880s a sub-agency of the San Carlos Reservation was located at or near the site.
+During the 1880s, a sub-agency of the San Carlos Reservation was located at or near the site.

 Today nothing remains of the post, which is situated on farmland.
 The only physical marker is a Bureau of Land Management survey marker, which indicates the original site of the fort’s flagpole.

 By Kathy Alexander/Legends of America, updated February 2022.